Skip to article frontmatterSkip to article content

 And to start let’s look at what is sent by httpie when we do a POST

-Here now is the FastAPI code that works well to handle this request
+Here now is one FastAPI code that works well to handle this request

 1